 A queer horror space…

 TOKEN HOMO is cruising the darkness for queer, cult & curious horror cinema.
-I (mostly…) blog about my encounters with badly-behaved genre movies, veering away from big-studio productions to embrace the “mess, muscle & wonder” (1) of the exploitation independents.
+Join me on my encounters with badly-behaved genre movies, veering away from big-studio productions to embrace the “mess, muscle & wonder” (1) of the exploitation independents.

 Follow @tokenhomo on Instagram for news & updates.